singhtejus/Materials-detection-AI/index.md

 RF_model = RandomForestClassifier(n_estimators = 50, random_state = 42)
 ```

-After experimenting with my own model, and many pretrained image classification models, I realized regular computer vision is not the ideal method for material classification.
-Instead, I decided to combine traditional machine algorithm with deep learning.
-My final model is a sort of pipeline.
-The first part of this conveyer line style model is a VGG16 model that will not be trained.
-Instead, it will detect various features from the image, and as It takes in an input image of 224px x 224px, and finds various patterns in the texture, opacity, color, etc, of the object in the image.
+After experimenting with my own model, and many pretrained image classification models, I decided to use VGG16 as an image classification model.
+It is trained on ImageNet, and I would utilize the massive dataset and the months put into its training, by only training the weights.
+I would not train the actual convolutional layers because my dataset is not large enough to train the model accurately.
+This model takes in an input image of 224px x 224px, and compares parts of the image to images of materials it had already trained on.
 After training for 70 epochs, the model had a validation accuracy of 80.1% and a validation loss of 0.5.
 The validation loss is not ideal, but it is the best I could do with a limited dataset.

 ```python